nsidc/data-access-tool-backend/README.md

   interface to support granule-level discovery and access of NASA Earthdata for a given data collection.
 - [data-access-tool-vm](https://github.com/nsidc/data-access-tool-vm): NSIDC
-  virtual machine configuration for deploying the backend service).
+  virtual machine configuration for deploying the backend service.

 ## Level of Support